 Table of Contents

-Hollinsclough School is a well known example of flexischooling.
-Minister Ed Timpson visited Hollinsclough School and said "it's about what's best for the child."
-Ofsted rated Hollinsclough "Good" in September 2013.
+Half the pupils at Erpingham School are flexi-schooled.
+The flexi arrangement was praised by Ofsted in February 2014.
+Hollinsclough Church of England Academy is another well known example of flexischooling.
+Minister Ed Timpson visited the previous Hollinsclough School and said "it's about what's best for the child."
+Ofsted rated the previous Hollinsclough School "Good" in September 2013.
+Update

 Frequently Asked Questions

 Is flexischooling legal?

 Yes, but the school doesn't have to agree.
 The GOV.UK home education web page (updated October 2016) says "Write to the headteacher if you plan to take your child out of school.
 They must accept if you’re taking your child out completely.
 They can refuse if you want to send your child to school some of the time."

 In early 2013 the Government explained that concerns had been raised in the course of a consultation on school attendance The reason for further changes between February and March 2013 can be seen here

 How are schools supposed to mark the register?

 Since mid-2013 the Government's position has been that schools should mark the register code C (authorised absence) where pupils are home educated during school hours.
 On June 10th 2013 the then Minister Elizabeth Truss said "Flexi-schooling is a combination of attendance at school and home education.
 Schools may enter into flexi-schooling arrangements provided they correctly mark children as absent in attendance registers when they are being educated at home."
 The GOV.UK web page containing the Home Education Guidelines says "Pupils who are being flexi-schooled should be marked as absent from school during the periods when they are receiving home education."